arangodb/docs/3.12/aql/operations-with.md

 ---
 layout: default
 description: >-
-  An AQL query can start with a WITH statement, listing collections that the query will implicitly read from
+  An AQL query can start with a `WITH` operation, listing collections that the query will implicitly read from
 title: AQL WITH Operation
 ---
-WITH
+`WITH` operation in AQL
 ====

-An AQL query can start with a `WITH` keyword followed by a list of collections that the query implicitly reads from.
+{{ page.description }}
+{:class="lead"}

-Implicit means that the collections are not specified explicitly in language constructs like
+Reading implicitly from a collections means that the collections are not specified explicitly in language constructs like the following:

 - `FOR ...
 IN collection`
 - `INSERT ...
 INTO collection`
 - `UPDATE ...
 IN collection`
 - `GRAPH "graph-name"` (via the graph definition)

-etc. but are only known at runtime of the query.
+Instead, the collections are only known at runtime of the query.
 Such dynamic collection access is invisible to the AQL query parser at query compile time.
 Dynamic access is possible via the `DOCUMENT()` function as well as with graph traversals (in particular the variant using collection sets), because edges may point to arbitrary vertex collections.

 Collections that are explicitly used in a query are automatically detected by the AQL query parser.
 Any additional collections that will be involved in the